-Before I get started, if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here -> https://www.hockeytraining.com/gameday-nutrition-download/
+Before I get started – if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here.

-Simply put if you want to perform to the best of your ability you have to be properly fuelled.
-It doesn’t matter how talented you are or how good you are, if you aren’t properly fuelled you will never be playing to the potential that you otherwise could be playing at.
+It doesn’t matter how talented you are or how good you are – if you aren’t properly fueled you will never be playing to the potential that you could otherwise be playing at.

-You cannot create a solid fuel source out of thin air.
-The body needs certain nutrients in order to perform at its best and depending on the demands of the sport those nutrients can vary from one to the other.
+You cannot create a fuel source for physical energy expenditure out of thin air.
+The body needs certain nutrients in order to perform at its best and depending on the demands of the sport those nutrients may vary in amount and type.

-Understanding the energy system demands of the sport allows you to be able to make proper decisions regarding what nutrients fuel those energy systems and how you can create the best strategy for optimal performance.
+Understanding the energy system demands of your sport allows you to be able to make proper decisions regarding what nutrients fuel those energy systems and how you can create the best nutritional and supplemental strategy for optimal performance.

 Now we’re talking.